Valentine's Day Word Wall Cards for Preschoolers

 • Have a dress-up day with red, pink, and white clothes and have a parade for their classmates.

-The biggest advice I can give you is to have fun.
-If you are loving what you are doing and are excited about it, chances are that your preschoolers are going to feel the same way.
+The most important advice I can give you is to have fun.
+If you love what you are doing and are excited about it, your preschoolers will probably feel the same way.

 Valentine's Day Word Wall Cards